ahmadfajar/vue-mdbootstrap-docs/src/docs/reference/colors.md

 ### Background color variants

-Background color can be applied to any html element by using the classname `bg-{variant}`.
+Background color can be applied to any html element by using the classname `bg-{ColorName}`.

 ::: pureHtml
 ```html